Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

-Due to the decline of the manufacturing sector and the large earnings losses suffered by unemployed workers therein, the effects of retraining among this group have attracted particular policy interests (\citealp{CouchPlaczek2010}).
+Due to the decline of the manufacturing sector and the large earnings losses suffered by unemployed workers therein, the effects of retraining among this group have attracted more policy attention (\citealp{CouchPlaczek2010}).
 Appendix Figure \ref{fig:by_industry} shows separately how further schooling impacts manufacturing and non-manufacturing workers.
-Consistent with previous studies on the earnings impact of displacement, manufacturing workers, who make up 29 percent of our sample, appear to have higher average pre-layoff earnings than non-manufacturing workers and experience a correspondingly larger drop in earnings post-layoff.
-We find that in the third and fourth years post-enrollment, manufacturing workers see a two percent earnings gain on average, smaller than the nine percent for non-manufacturing workers (Table \ref{tab:subgroup_ests}).
-However, there is reason to believe that the effect will increase further for manufacturing workers in the future.
-The long lock-in period, which largely contributes to the muting of the third to fourth year earnings effect, partly reflects the substantially higher (14 percentage points) likelihood of enrollees from manufacturing to switch to a different industry than matched non-enrollees (we discuss industry switching in more in detail in Section \ref{subsec:What-Does-Schooling}).
-Since switchers forgo industry specific skills, it may take longer for the human capital investment to pay off.
+Consistent with previous studies on the earnings impact of displacement, manufacturing workers, who make up 29 percent of our sample, have higher average pre-layoff earnings than non-manufacturing workers and experience a larger drop in earnings post-layoff.
+In the third and fourth years post-enrollment, manufacturing workers see a two percent earnings gain on average, smaller than the nine percent for non-manufacturing workers (Table \ref{tab:subgroup_ests}).
+However, the long lock-in period and the fact that manufacturing enrollees are 14 percentage points more likely than matched non-enrollees to switch industries suggest that the effect may increase further in the future.
+Since switchers forgo industry-specific skills, it may take longer for the human capital investment to pay off (we discuss industry switching in more detail in Section \ref{subsec:What-Does-Schooling}).
 Furthermore, we see in Panel A of Appendix Figure \ref{fig:by_industry} that the earnings trajectory of the non-enrollees is quite flat for those who previously worked in manufacturing, allowing for the possibility of higher longer-run enrollment effects.

 \paragraph{Other Subgroups}